clj-kondo/hooks-workshop-clojured-2022/part-2/README.md

 (kdefn my-fn [:foo :bar] (+ foo baz))
 ```

-we would not see that `baz` was an unresolved symbol and that `bar` was an
+we would not see that that `bar` was an unused binding and `baz` was an
-unused binding.
+unresolved symbol.

 Let's introduce a `:macroexpand` hook.
 There are two parts to this: